 More German Streusel Desserts

-- Streusel Cake with Cherries Recipe: This unusual coffee cake-pie hybrid can be made with fresh sweet or tart cherries or canned cherries.
+- Streusel cake with cherries: This unusual coffee cake-pie hybrid can be made with fresh sweet or tart cherries or canned cherries.

-- Pear Torte Recipe: Seasonal pears are nestled in a custard held together with a nut crust and topped with a nut streusel.
+- Pear torte: Seasonal pears are nestled in a custard held together with a nut crust and topped with a nut streusel.

-- Sourdough Coffeecake Recipe: If you happen to have a sourdough yeast starter bubbling away, use some of it to make this cake with a thick cinnamon streusel topping.
+- Sourdough coffeecake: If you happen to have a sourdough yeast starter bubbling away, use some of it to make this cake with a thick cinnamon streusel topping.